Chromatophores are pigment-containing or light-reflecting organs in amphibians, reptiles, fish, crustaceans, and cephalopods.

 Leucophores Reflective

-These 3 mechanistically different cell types work together to create any color in the visible spectrum.
+Together, these cells can create any color in the visible spectrum.

-Chromatophore Layers
+Layers Layers

 Pigment-containing chromatophores have around 20 radial muscle fibers.
 These cells unfold fast (milliseconds).